ndwong15/ndwong15/README.md

 - 👋 Hi, I’m Nolan Wong
 - 👀 I’m interested in software development and computer hardware.
-- 🌱 I’m currently learning Javascript.
+- 🌱 I’m currently learning Javascript and continuing to experiment with C#.

 <!---
 ndwong15/ndwong15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.